 It’s the best way to deliver content to your clients.
 The UI is user-friendly.
 15 GB of space should suffice for a long time.
 Upload the content to your drive and share the file with your client.

-- Stock images
+Stock images – Increase Engagement

 I love visuals.
 Online content looks bland and stripped down without it.
 The right image communicates your message faster than words.

 Shutterstock is a premium stock site with the largest collection of images.
 You can find images for almost any topic under the sun.

 Some of the products were similar.
 We struggled to find words that described those products without seeming repetitive.
 When we hit a brick wall, Thesaurus bailed us out every time.

 Both websites are easy to use but Thesaurus.com is more comprehensive.
 Install the add-on for Microsoft Word if you don’t want to visit their website.

 I am not a huge fan of Google Docs.
 I live in Abuja where the internet fluctuates like a dying battery.
-When some of the features stop working, my brain feels like its’ going to explode.
+When some of the features stop working, my brain feels like it’s going to explode.
 My body heats up and I get an overwhelming urge to pound my laptop on the floor.

 Before copywriting, secondary school was the only time I worried about rhyming.
 We were trying to be the next great songwriter.
 We assumed rhyming was the only skill required.
 Oh young Chima, how naive you were.